All About Buffalo Nickels & Their Current Value

 While the bulk of the Buffalo nickel series contains date and mint mark combinations which are highly common, there are a few particular dates which have become quite scarce over the years.

-Before delving into the various rare Buffalo nickels, it is important to realize there are two distinct varieties of Buffalo nickels:
+Before delving into the various rare Buffalo nickels, it is important to realize there are 2 distinct varieties of Buffalo nickels:

 Type I Buffalo nickels include the words "five cents" superimposed on the mound upon which the Bison stands on the reverse of the coin.
 Type I nickels were struck only during the first year of production: 1913.